 “Those 15 schools that we will name Thursday, the state will assume the responsibility for the education of all the kids…” Roberts told the Detroit Free Press.
 “We don’t know if the union will go over and be a part of the EAA yet…I can make the decision for them not to go to the EAA.
 The key will be: Can we have a union go to the EAA and have…a flexible agreement so that people can educate kids?”

-When asked about the teachers who are currently working in those schools, Roberts responded, “We will have too many people, and a lot of people will get laid off.
+When asked about the teachers who were currently working in those schools, Roberts responded, “We will have too many people, and a lot of people will get laid off.
 And EAA will end up hiring new people or hire people willing to come to work without a union.”

-Parents Say Information about Changes Insufficient
+Parents Say Information About Changes Is Insufficient

 “They can’t tell us who’s going to be the principal or what staff is going over there,” Monique Baker McCormick, a parent of a student at Ludington Magnet Middle School, told Detroit Free Press.
 “If they could, there could be some comfort for parents.
 This is about the destruction of DPS…”